extendedwhanau/DarkLight/content/installation.md

       dark chocolate and peanut torte

       NO GLUTEN ADDED, NO DAIRY ADDED, VEGAN

+      the tart

+      a creamy caramel milk candy housed in pastry,

+      topped with a toasted pecan and a whisper of gold leaf

+      VEGETARIAN
     artist: Sarah Jayn Kavali & Creature Post
     sound_artist: Previn Naidu
     bio: .